Jonathannygaard/Niatania/Worldbuilding/Niatania/Elarion/Stoneford/Stoneford.md

-Byen på vannet
+The city on water
 - **Location:** North of [[Greymoor]], along the [[Greymoor River]], nestled between rolling hills and old dwarven trade roads.
-- **Size & Role:** A **small fortified town**, built around a stone bridge that spans the river (hence its name).
-It’s smaller than [[Greymoor]] but strategically vital, since all trade from the dwarven holds must cross here.
+- **Size & Role:** A **small fortified town**, on a large stone bridge that spans the river.
+It’s smaller than [[Greymoor]] but strategically vital, since all trade from the dwarven cities must cross here.
 - **Atmosphere:** Practical, earthy, slightly suspicious of outsiders.
 Known for its strong stonework, hearty food, and frequent militia drills.
 - **Population:** ~1,200 (mostly humans and dwarves, with a scattering of halflings).